Add payment method and view billing

 All rate-limited requests are rejected; including both read and write requests.
 Rate-limited requests are not queued.

-To remove rate limits, upgrade to a Pay As You Go Plan.
+To remove rate limits, upgrade to a Usage-based Plan.

 Rate-limited HTTP response code